 Study Spaces

-The Dr. Woo Hon Fai terrace, located on the 8th floor, has a spectacular view of campus and downtown Toronto.
+The 8th floor of Myhal also has a nice quiet study space with tables and chairs.
+In addition, it contains an amazing outdoor area known as the Dr. Woo Hon Fai Terrace.
+The terrace has a spectacular view of campus and downtown Toronto.
 It also contains an outdoor study space.

 Nearby Food Spots